Reviews You Can Rely On

 Average Measured Braking Distance 8.7'

-Where the Niu truly shines is its revolutionary triple braking system.
-Most scooters boast dual brakes that, while sufficient, cannot compete with the robust stopping power of the Niu.
-The flashy red front and rear disc brakes, supplemented with a rear electric brake, brought this scooter to a halt at an impressive 8.7 feet - a distance that ensures you can stop on a dime to avoid collisions.
+Where the Niu truly shines is its unique triple braking system, a feature that sets it apart from the competition.
+Most scooters have dual brakes that, while usually sufficient, cannot compete with the robust stopping power of the Niu.
+The flashy red front and rear disc brakes, supplemented with a rear electric brake, brought this scooter to a halt at an impressive 8.7 feet, a performance that left us and our test track in awe.
+Most competing scooters took 17-25 feet to stop in the same tests.
 When performing our “confidence on descent test,” we loved that the electronic brake auto-engages, keeping us safe from gaining too much acceleration and losing control.
-Another bonus - the brakes are regenerative, meaning when you engage the lever, you'll also boost your battery life.
+Another bonus is that the brakes are regenerative, meaning you'll boost your battery life when you engage the lever.

 Credit: Matt Lighthart